-Q: When will the Emergency Nurse Practitioner specialty certification examination be available?
+Q: Where can I find information about the Emergency Nurse Practitioner specialty certification examination?

 - Current, active Registered Nurse license in the U.S., U.S. territories, or Canadian province or territory.